fLavery/NodeDashboard/README.md

 -DC.js charts are not resizing correctly for other size screens and zooms

--Only the Imperial Gold node features crossfilter interactive features

 ## Deployment

-This website was deployed using Github pages and you can check it out [here](https://fionnlavery.github.io/NodeDashboard/)
+This website was deployed using Github pages and you can check it out [here](https://fionnlavery.github.io/HAckathon/)
-Note: Only the imperial Gold nodes charts behave as intended.

 ## Credits